mertbag96/laragigs/README.md

-# laragigs
+# LaraGigs

-This is a job listing app using Laravel by Brad Traversy.
+This is a job listing app using Laravel.